ricsontan92/NeuralNetwork-FlappyBird/README.md

   1) Horizatontal distance from the bird to the nearest obstacle
   2) Vertical distance from the bird to the opening in the nearest obstacle
   3) Vertical distance from the bird to the opening in the SECOND nearest obstacle
-- Has no Hidden layers
+- Has no hidden layers

 **************************** Genetic Algorithm ****************************

-Let N be the number of agent spawn per generation
+Let "N" be the number of agent spawn per generation

 - Selection
   + User can select number of agents to be spawned per generation (default: 50)